 Note: Because of the technical nature of this topic, you may wish to consult with your physician if you have questions after reading this information.

 If the disease is unifactorial, both identical twins nearly always will be affected, while a much smaller percentage of non-identical twins will both develop the disease.
-In multifactorial diseases, the frequency of both identical twins getting the disease is 5 to 70%, and for non-identical pairs, even lower.
+In multifactorial diseases, the frequency of both identical twins getting the disease is 5 - 70%, and for non-identical pairs, even lower.

-Each rheumatic disease has its own specific cause(s), including a certain genetic background.
+Each rheumatic disease has its own cause(s), including a certain genetic background.
 One of the strongest examples of this genetic influence on a rheumatic disease is the connection between ankylosing spondylitis (AS) and a gene called HLA-B27.
 Ankylosing spondylitis is an inflammatory arthritis affecting primarily the spine that begins in teenagers and young adults.

 More than 90% of Caucasian AS patients have the HLA-B27 gene, compared to the approximately 7% of the general population who carry this gene.
 This means only a small portion of the general population (approximately 5%) who carries the gene will develop the disease.